SumitsHub/learn-react/01-fundamentals/README.md

 #### Local Images (src folder)

 - better performance because optimized
-- add one more book to array
-- download all three images (rename)
 - setup images folder in the src
 - import all three images in the books.js
 - set image property equal to import